 In December 2015, we launched our Global Smart Drinking Goals, which aim to shift consumer behavior to drive a long-term, sustainable reduction in harmful drinking.
 As part of this effort, we are committed to investing 1 billion USD by the end of 2025 in programs that will measurably shift social norms and behaviors around alcohol use.
-We are also helping empower consumers to make smart drinking choices by providing access both to no- and lower-alcohol options and robust health information about the products that they are consuming.
+We are also helping 97 030 number of employees who volunteered in 2016 empower consumers to make smart drinking choices by providing access both to no- and lower-alcohol options and robust health information about the products that they are consuming.